kettanaito/naming-cheatsheet/README.md

 ## Naming convention

 Pick **one** naming convention and follow it.
-It may be `camelCase`, or `snake_case`, or anyhow else, it does not matter.
-What matters is for it to remain consistent.
+It may be `camelCase`, `PascalCase`, `snake_case`, or anything else, as long as it remains consistent.
+Many programming languages have their own traditions regarding naming conventions; check the documentation for your language or study some popular repositories on Github!

 ```js
 /* Bad */